Attorney: Deputy who ran over Black man now works at prison

 In a court filing responding to the lawsuit, Rodriguez denied he intentionally swerved his truck to run over Womack.
 The deputy said he learned later that Womack did not possess a weapon.

-Rodriguez is currently under criminal investigation by federal and state authorities over the incident.
+Rodriguez is under criminal investigation by federal and state authorities over the incident.

 Attorney Michael Kuckelman, who represents Womack, wrote in a letter Tuesday to Kansas Secretary of Corrections Jefferey Zmuda and Warden Dan Schnurr that he was “shocked” to learn in a deposition that they would employ Rodriguez, who works as a master sergeant at the facility.